danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 executing the store operation on the underlying cell.
 This is typically the same as the result of evaluating `value`.

-#### `varRef` &mdash; `@varRef{name: name}`

-* `name: name` &mdash; Name of a variable (typically a string).

-This represents a by-name variable reference.

-When run, this causes the `name` to be resolved in the current execution environment.
-If a variable reference is found for it, then the result of evaluation is the bound value of the reference.
-If the `name` cannot be resolved, then evaluation fails (terminating the runtime).

-**Note:** It is possible for a node of this type to yield void.
-This happens when a variable is defined but not (or not yet) bound to a value.

 <br><br>
 ### Limited Context Expression Nodes